-- 1. Institutions shall obtain written consent from students before disclosing any personally identifiable information from their education records (with the exceptions as noted in sections 2, 3, 4, and 5 below).
+- Institutions shall obtain written consent from students before disclosing any personally identifiable information from their education records (with the exceptions as noted in sections 2, 3, 4, and 5 below).
 Such written consent must:

 - a.
 Specify the records to be released,

 - b.
 State the purpose of the disclosure,

+- b.
+State the purpose of the disclosure,

 - c.
 Identify the party or class of parties to whom disclosure may be made, and

-- Be signed and dated by the student.
+- d.
+Be signed and dated by the student.